 Zoom E2EE is available for both Zoom users with a paid subscription and a free subscription to the service.
 Hosts have to enable it themselves on a per-meeting basis, and should be aware that, with end-to-end encryption activated, the meeting won’t be able to support cloud recording, streaming, live transcription, Breakout Rooms, private chat, polling, meeting reactions and the ability for participants to join before the host.

-However, despite each of these features, Zoom has still fallen target to a number of high-profile cyberattacks in the last year, with users’ credentials and meeting secrets being exposed and sold online.
+However, despite each of these features, Zoom has still fallen target to a number of high-profile cyberattacks, with users’ credentials and meeting secrets being exposed and sold online.
 So what can you do to protect your company from being compromised via such an attack?

 Best Practices When Using Zoom For Your Business

 Before we delve into the technical side of security, there are some straightforward best practices that you should always adhere to when using Zoom.
-The best part about these is that none of them will break the bank!
+These practices will all help you to increase Zoom’s security, and they’re all completely free.

 1. Register With Your Work Email